How to Manage LLC Structure in 6 Steps

 Forming an LLC is one thing; managing it is quite another.
-Limited liability companies (LLC) are the most common form of business entity in the United States because they are easy to start and flexible enough to grow.
-Learn advanced techniques for managing the entire LLC structure, including ownership, officers, directors, and compliance.
+Limited liability companies (LLC) are the most common form of business entity in the US.
+They are easy to start and flexible enough to grow.
+Learn advanced techniques for managing the entire LLC structure, including ownership, officers, and directors.

 The techniques outlined here are suitable for a single limited liability company.
-They are, however, especially powerful when applied to a portfolio of legal entities owned by a private equity firm, investment fund, family office, or complicated business entity.
+They are powerful when applied to a portfolio of legal entities owned by a private equity firm, investment fund, family office, or complicated business entity.

 This article will cover six steps to visualize and manage an LLC structure: